 A CRPS (Complex Regional Pain Syndrome) diagnosis can be a relief to many people.
-Knowing that their pain is real, valid, and lending a name to everything they’ve felt possibly for years is a relief.
+Knowing that their pain is real, validated, and lending a name to everything they’ve felt possibly for years is a relief, mentally.
 Despite the relief a CRPS diagnosis may bring to a patient’s mental state temporarily, the toll chronic pain takes on the psyche of a patient is immeasurable.
-Living with a disease dubbed “the suicide disease” due to its lack of symptom relief is an endless nightmare of doctors, treatments, procedures, and tests that all lead down the same road: one of pain and suffering both physically and mentally for which there may never be a standard cure.
+Living with CRPS, a disease dubbed “the suicide disease” due to its lack of proven symptom relief, is an endless nightmare of doctors, treatments, procedures, and tests that all lead down the same road: endless pain and suffering both physically and mentally for which there may never be a standard cure.

-For patients, it’s often the emotional and mental anguish suffered that they cannot deal with, leading to high rates of suicide all over the United States and Canada.
+For patients, it’s often the emotional and mental anguish caused by the intractable pain that they cannot deal with.
+This is leading to high rates of suicide all over the United States and Canada.
 The knowledge that a patient is going to be in pain–possibly forever–is as debilitating as the physical pain itself.
 Whether a CRPS diagnosis is due to medical malpractice or an accident (these are what’s known as causalgia), retaining legal counsel to obtain compensation can ease the financial burden those afflicted with “the suicide disease” face; sometimes for the rest of their lives when left nearly bed bound and unable to support their family the way they once were.

-It’s easy to pose the question why do I need an attorney to represent me after being diagnosed with Complex Regional Pain Syndrome? and we’ve answered this question before, here on the Shaked Law Blog.
-However, the answer to that line of questioning bears repeating in a more in-depth manner: an aside from the fact that of course, an experienced attorney has your best interest at heart and has the knowledge of prior Complex Regional Pain Syndrome cases under their belt, the answer to that question lies in whether a person’s CRPS diagnosis was caused by surgical error, medical malpractice, or an accident.
+It’s easy to pose the question “why does one need a lawyer to represent them after being diagnosed with Complex Regional Pain Syndrome?” and we’ve answered this question before, here on the Law Resource.
+However, the answer demands a far more in-depth explanation: an aside from the fact that of course, an experienced lawyer has the client’s best interest at heart and has the knowledge of prior Complex Regional Pain Syndrome cases under their belt, the answer to that question lies in whether a person’s CRPS diagnosis was caused by surgical error, medical malpractice, or an accident.
 CRPS II as it’s known, has a definitive cause for the pain (although regardless of Type, there is very little in the way of what can be done to relieve the pain).

-When it comes to retaining counsel after medical malpractice, remember: Rushing clients out the door with a minimal amount of compensation just to be able to say the case was won is not the kind of attorney with empathy or who upholds a high moral standing.
-A board certified civil trial attorney will never treat their clients as a number, nor are board certified attorneys “paper pushers” or “adjusters” who have thousands of cases won simply because they obtained some amount of compensation, even if it wasn’t the highest amount deserved by the victim!
+When it comes to legal representation after medical malpractice, remember: Rushing clients out the door with a minimal amount of compensation just to be able to say the case was won is not a lawyer with empathy or who upholds a high moral standing.
+A Board Certified lawyer will never treat their clients as a number, nor are Board Certified lawyers “paper pushers” or “claims adjusters” who have thousands of cases won simply because they obtained some meager amount of compensation, even if it wasn’t the highest amount deserved by the client!

-A board certified civil trial attorney will truly understand the situation the client has been placed in, and they will have compassion for the circumstances, all the while maintaining a level head navigating the complexities of a Complex Regional Pain Syndrome case.
+A Board Certified lawyer will truly understand the situation the client has been placed in, and they will have compassion for the circumstances, all the while maintaining a level head navigating the complexities of a Complex Regional Pain Syndrome case.
 Whether the case goes to trial or is able to be settled in mediation, a lawyer with CRPS experience will be prepared.
-Being Board Certified means a lawyer is held to the highest standard in their chosen specialty–board certification doesn’t come standard with the law degree.
+Being Board Certified means a lawyer is held to the highest standard in their chosen specialty–that’s because Board Certification doesn’t come standard with the law degree.